From Japan to Seattle

 2019 Sharing Seattle-style teriyaki with the rest of America

 Toshi’s current mission is to share authentic Seattle-style teriyaki with communities outside of Washington, starting with the San Francisco Bay Area.
-Follow Toshi’s Teriyaki on Instagram and Facebook to join us on our journey to introduce America to Seattle’s regional specialty.
+Follow Toshi’s Teriyaki on Instagram and Facebook to join us on our journey as we introduce America to Seattle’s regional specialty.